 2: After Birch’s death his business activities continued to be run by his widow, Mary.
 Prior to this she had a played a major role in her husband’s various business ventures, including co-managing their hotels.
 The inclusion of the Birch name in the formation of Birch, Carroll and Coyle Ltd in 1923 was therefore as much an acknowledgement of her involvement in the continued success of the Birch-Carroll firm as her husband’s.

 (1885-1948) Film exhibitor, circuit proprietor, businessman, theatre lessee and company director.

-In 1907, aged 22, Herbert Boland took control of the Crown Theatre, Wollongong (NSW).
+In 1907, aged 22, Herbert Boland took control of the Crown Theatre, Wollongong (New South Wales).
 He later established a circuit of regional venues called South Coast Picture Theatres.
 Forced to lease the circuit to Union Theatres (later Greater Union) in 1928 due to ill-health, Boland moved to Sydney.
 In 1931 he became a sleeping partner with Mike Connors and Queenie Paul (Con-Paul Theatres), which effectively kept the Tivoli circuit operating during the Depression.
 One of his final theatrical ventures included leasing the Haymarket Theatre in Sydney.

 Details for this entry have been sourced from Robert Parkinson.

 Singer, composer, music director, businessman, company owner, manager.